Model-based Development in Theory: Why should I use it?

 These challenges lead to workloads ballooning and compromise efficiency.
 A model-based approach is designed to streamline development processes and can increase system productivity by 40 percent compared to document-centric approaches (source).

 This strengthens productivity while driving down development time and cost – the need to manually create code is bypassed, and the risk of manually coded errors is eliminated.
+In addition, quality assurance is prioritized in the initial stages of the process via early validation of system requirements.

 Zeroing in on functionality for better quality assurance